IAmJonoBo/Prometheus/README.md

 ingesting raw intelligence to monitoring execution outcomes, preserving citations and governance signals at each step.

-Prometheus auto-benchmarks its environment to pick sensible defaults and selects laptop, self-hosted, or multi-tenant SaaS profiles automatically.
+Prometheus exposes configuration profiles for laptop, self-hosted, or multi-tenant SaaS deployments.
+Future releases will automate hardware benchmarking, but the current build expects operators to pick the profile that matches their environment.
 Optional plugins extend capabilities without leaking stage-specific concerns.

 ## System flow